 What is Saffron?

 Saffron otherwise known as liquid gold is a spice from the flower of Crocus sativus.
 It's more expensive than gold by weight and the most expensive spice in the world.
-Saffron is used in a lot of Persian dishes which brings out a beautiful aroma, colour and flavour.
+Saffron is in a lot of Persian dishes which brings out a beautiful aroma, colour and flavour.

 How to use Saffron?